Henauxg/ExperimEngine/README.md

 ### Current work :

-+ [Web-support](#web-support) : WebGPU renderer implementation and integration of [Dear ImGui](https://github.com/ocornut/imgui) in the WebGPU renderer.
 + Investigation for a [scripting language](#modding-and-scripting)
++ Integration of an old-school CPU renderer made by a friend, as an application to test texture rendering

 ### Done :

 + Integration of [Dear ImGui](https://github.com/ocornut/imgui) docking/viewports branch in the native Vulkan Renderer.
-(Missing a few fixes still)
++ [Web-support](#web-support) : WebGPU renderer implementation and integration of Dear ImGui in the WebGPU renderer.

 ## Modding and Scripting